The 9 worst housing markets in the world

-Perhaps the most obvious example is the Chinese housing market, but other once-glitzy regions are seeing downturns as well.
+Perhaps the most obvious example is the once-hot Chinese housing market, but others are seeing red flags as well.

-The Global Property Guide compiled and analysed the property-price performance of the world’s big economies.
+The Global Property Guide has compiled and analysed the property price performance of the world’s big economies.

-We’ve put together a list of the nine worst markets based on year-over-year, inflation-adjusted price performance as of Q3.
+We’ve put together a list of the nine worst markets based on year-over-year, inflation-adjusted price performance as of Q2.

 Source: Global Property Guide